Introduction to splines2

 ’s.
 Most of the

-implementations had been (re)written in C++ with the help of
+implementations are in C++ with the help of

 Rcpp and RcppArmadillo since v0.3.0,